Ali-RS/jme-vehicles/readme.md

 ### Wish list

++ Eliminate the initial drop
 + More alternatives for:
-  + Camera controllers, such as FlyCam and plan view
   + Environments, such as: off-road, urban, and parking garage
+  + Propulsion, such as: four-wheel drive, front-wheel drive, and jets
   + Vehicle physics, such as that used in RallyGame
-  + Vehicle types, such as: hovertanks, motorcycles, speedboats, and airplanes
+  + Vehicle types, such as: hovertanks, motorcycles, speedboats, airplanes, and helicopters
+  + Viewpoints, such as: FlyCam and plan view
-+ Obstacles:
++ More obstacles:
   + Other vehicles (parked or AI-controlled)
   + Animated non-vehicles, such as: gates, drawbridges, deer, and pedestrians
   + Passive non-vehicles, such as: traffic cones, portable barricades, and loose tires